 But this advantage also has a downside.

-Living spaces on board is very limited and everyone interacts with each other in some ways.
+Living spaces on board are very limited and everyone interacts with each other in some way.
 Self-isolating the infected crew is possible but still, the risk remains.

 The maritime sector actively takes steps to fight the disease.
 We are all in this together.
-As what the WHO Director General said in his speech,
+As the WHO Director-General said in his speech,

 “This is not just a public health crisis, it is a crisis that will touch every sector – so every sector and every individual must be involved in the fight. ”